All Episodes

 We want the leaders of both parties to step up and provide a way that this can be addressed.

-Notice you don't see the word illegal in front of immigration in this story either.
+Notice, you don't see the word illegal in front of immigration in this story either.

-But this guy is in trouble or is warning of trouble for the Democrats because look at we are not going to be kicked around here as a football with no solution.
+Look, we are not going to be kicked around here as a football with no solution.

 There's fear in certain quarters.

-They're recruiting and doing everything they can, and they're making it clear that they look at these people as voters.
+And they're making it clear that they look at these people as voters.

 But whatever it is, however many people are actually demanding that something be done so they get let into this country as legal and not be illegal and just be done with it.

-To the extent that the Democrats are the ones that put the roadblocks up to the bill by it was Harry Reid who refused to allow any amendments to the bill.
+To the extent that the Democrats are the ones that put the roadblocks up to the bill by Harry Reid, who refused to allow any amendments to the bill, the Democrats are seen here as really not caring much about it.

-I wouldn't be surprised if there is not an immigration bill this year at all.
+I wouldn't be surprised if there is not an immigration bill this year at all, because I don't think either party really cares that there is a bill.

 They just want to be able to campaign on saying they tried and blame the other guys for its failure.

-It's gonna be an interesting year.
+It's going to be an interesting year.

 We'll come back.

-Is George Bush gonna nuke the Iranian?
+Is George Bush going to nuke the Iranians?

-Now that was that's two years ago, in March of 2004.
+Now, that was two years ago, March of 2004.

-If if Pew can find them, why can't never mind?
+If Pew can find them, why can't?

 But here's my question.

-We we the what are the numbers?
+What are the numbers?

 Well, that means a lot aren't, doesn't it?